 Our differences are what make us equal

-“We had a late-night conversation about the ways technology simultaneously unites and divides us, and out of that paradox Sense8 was born”, said the Wachowski sisters.
 At its core, Sense8 is all about human bonds in their broadest sense.
 The show attempts to explore fundamental themes about human identity, but also about the combination of religion and science, and racial politics.
 All through the storylines of the eight protagonists.
 In a way, Sense8 echoes some of the issues the Wachowskis had already examined in their previous works.
-Especially in the movie Cloud Atlas (2012), co-directed with Tom Tykwer.
+Especially in the 2012 movie Cloud Atlas, co-directed with Tom Tykwer.
 Sense8 skillfully uses stereotypes for the purpose of breaking them.
 It strives to appeal to viewers’ feelings, making them form critical thoughts on the mentioned topics.
 Proving this, in just two seasons the show has been able to create its own philosophy.

-The show draws attention to what it means to be sensed, how our senses and emotions both define reality and other people, and how those define us.
-To confirm this, Sense8 actually focuses more on the emotions and perspectives of each character rather than on the plot.
+The show draws attention to what it means to be sensed.
+How our senses and emotions both define reality and other people, and how those define us.
+To confirm this, Sense8 actually focuses more on each character’s emotions and perspectives rather than on the plot.
 In the end, the driving force of the show is human diversity.
 And its ultimate message is to see diversity and uniqueness as something that unites all people.
 Because it’s only when we leave our barriers behind and step outside of ourselves to see the other, that we realize that, in the end, we are not alone.